LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 ---
-title: "Apache Beam for Dummies - An introduction"
+title: "Apache Beam for Dummies - An introduction."
-date: "2020-10-07"
+date: "2020-10-16"
 coverImage: "main.png"
 author: "Abhilash K R"
 tags: ["Engineering","Big Data","Streaming","Apache Beam","Java"]
-description: "Learn the basics of apache beam by writing your first pipeline"
+description: "Learn the basics of apache beam by writing your first pipeline."
 ---

 Ever since the concept of big data got introduced to the programming world, a lot of different technologies, frameworks have emerged.
-Processing of data can be categorized into 2 different paradigms.
-One is Batch Processing and other is Stream Processing.
-For different paradigms,  different technologies came into existence solving different problems in the big data world.
-For ex.
-Apache Spark, Apache Flink, Apache Storm etc. As a developer or a business, it's always challenging to maintain different tech stacks and technologies.
+Processing of data can be categorized into two different paradigms.
+One is Batch Processing, and other is Stream Processing.
+For different paradigms,  different technologies came into existence, solving various problems in the big data world, for, e.g. Apache Spark, Apache Flink, Apache Storm etc. As a developer or a business, it's always challenging to maintain different tech stacks and technologies.
 Hence, Apache Beam to the rescue!

 ![Timeline of Big Data Frameworks](timeline-bigdata-frameworks.png)